tarababa/05-PiTimelapseCam/README.md

 ###WebcamImageOnly
 Works only in conjunction with webcamMode activated and *Store Mode: Dropbox*.
 When webcamImageOnly is set to True then the camera takes a small image only which is stored locally ( $HOME/Photos/webcam/IMG_0001.JPG) and uploaded to dropbox folder Photos/webcam/IMG_0001.JPG.
 Every new image overwrites the previous one.
-This option cannot controlled through GUI (yet).
+This option cannot be controlled through GUI (yet).

 ###WebcamModeAnnotation
 Works only in conjuction with webcamMode ativated.
 When webcamModeAnnotation is set to True a timestamp is embedded at the top of each picture taken.
 This option cannot be controlled through the GUI (yet).